Tarte Cosmetics: History

 Tarte Cosmetics was founded by Maureen Kelly.
 While pursuing a PhD in psychology at Columbia University, she decided to explore her passion for cosmetics because she couldn't find effective makeup that met her standards; she wanted natural makeup products that offered a glamorous look.
 Kelly started the company with the support of her first husband.
 Kelly began to research cosmetics and worked out of her apartment until her cheek stain was developed.
 The cheek stain caught the attention of beauty writers a week after launching in Henri Bendel.
 Kelly spent much of the first two years delivering sample products to the mail rooms of magazine publishers, hoping they would invite her back.
 As sales continued, Tarte launched in Sephora in 2003 and two years later on QVC.

 In March 2014, a 93.5 percent stake in Tarte Cosmetics was acquired for $135 million by Japanese company Kosé Corporation, which wanted to expand into North America.

 In June 2018, Tarte announced the revival of its sister brand, Awake, which produces a line of skincare products.
 Tarte produces influencer trips for social media influencers, sponsoring them to travel to different locations as a group, such as Costa Rica or Bora Bora.
+They partnered with influencer Aspyn Ovard to create a custom palette.